Skip to main content

 The exponent itself can be positive or negative depending on how decimal is moved to get just 1 before the decimal point.

-In this floating point representation standard, the exponents has to be just positive to make the comparison easier.
+In this floating point representation standard, we use the scientific notation to represent the mantissa and the exponent can then be positive or negative.
+But the idea is to make exponents just positive to make the comparison easier.
 Meaning, the size of the exponent can be directly used to determine if a number is greater or smaller.

 Meaning of bias in this context